cryptoGlance/cryptoGlance-web-app/README.md

 FAQ:
 --
 **Q. I am (understandably) careful with my crypto-currency.
-Can I trust RigWatch?**
+Can I trust CryptoGlance?**

 A. Most definitely!
-The code is completely open source, and you run RigWatch on your own web server.
+The code is completely open source, and you run CryptoGlance on your own web server.
 No private keys are requested, nor passwords stored, with exception to API keys, but they are excluded from source.

 ---

-**Q. How do I backup my RigWatch settings?**
+**Q. How do I backup my CryptoGlance settings?**

 A. Just look for the /user_data folder, and copy that somewhere safe.

 ---

-**Q. I cannot get RigWatch to run.
+**Q. I cannot get CryptoGlance to run.
 What can I check?**

-A. Getting RigWatch setup requires a tiny bit of knowledge relating to web servers that host PHP sites.
+A. Getting CryptoGlance setup requires a tiny bit of knowledge relating to web servers that host PHP sites.
 Most often you can search for any specific errors you see, or try the following:

 - Ensure that the **php_sockets** extension is loaded via **php.ini**
 - Configure any firewalls/anti-virus to allow for your web server traffic (usually port 80)